inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

    git clone https://github.com/inviwo/inviwo
    ```

 3. Clone the vcpkg repository followed by bootstrapping vcpkg.
-In the `base` directory run:
+In the `base` directory run
     ```batch
     git clone https://github.com/microsoft/vcpkg
-    vcpkg\bootstrap-vcpkg.bat
+    cd vcpkg
+    git reset --hard <commithash>
+    bootstrap-vcpkg.bat
+    cd ..
+    ```
+    where `<commithash>` corresponds to the `"baseline"` commit hash in `inviwo/vcpkg.json`, for example f0f8117.

+    When using a PowerShell, the following command can be used instead of `git reset --hard <commithash>` and looking up the hash:
+    ```psh
+    git reset --hard ((get-content ..\inviwo\vcpkg.json | ConvertFrom-Json).'vcpkg-configuration'.'default-registry'.'baseline')
     ```

 4. Optionally clone the Inviwo modules repository.
 In the `base` directory run: